flatlogic/bootstrap-tabcollapse/readme.md

 If you want to specify the class that is given to accordion and tabs components you can do by passing options to `tabCollapse`:

     $('#myTab').tabCollapse({
-        tabsClass: 'hidden-tablet',
+        tabsClass: 'hidden-sm',
-        accordionClass: 'visible-tablet'
+        accordionClass: 'visible-sm'
     });

-The default class is `hidden-phone`.
+The default class is `hidden-xs`.
 So it means that tabs component will be switched to accordion for 767px and below.
 You can define your own classes and use them.